 Canstar Blue reviews household batteries from Duracell, ALDI Activ Energy, Energizer, Eveready, Varta, Chevron, Coles & Panasonic on battery life, effectiveness, value for money, variety/range & overall customer satisfaction.

 See our Ratings Methodology.

-Canstar Blue commissions Colmar Brunton to regularly survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used batteries in the last month – in this case, 1,681 people.
+Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased and used household batteries in the last 6 months – in this case, 2,378 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Most people will agree that transporting your appliances from one house to another is the most stressful part of moving.
 They are typically the largest, most bulky, and awkward items in your home.
 Plus, they …– Read more

 Aussie Farmers Direct has lost its battle with Coles and Woolworths, announcing it has gone into voluntary administration and will close immediately.– Read more